southernsun/yt-quiz-lms/README.md

 # YouTube Quiz / LMS Library

 Most LMS (Learning Management Systems) are too complex or expensive to use for a single video with a couple of questions.
-Using the YouTube API I developed a LMS where you can specify which YouTube video to use and which questions to ask at which point within the video.
+Using the YouTube API, I developed a LMS where you can specify which YouTube video to use and which questions to ask at which point within the video.

 # How to use
 1. In index.htm set the videoId to the id of the YouTube video you want to use.